---- OUR WORK ----

 Survey Design, Development and Testing

-The Gretchen Swanson Center for Nutrition designs and builds the most comprehensive surveys, utilizing items from national and state-based datasets.
+The Center for Nutrition & Health Impact (formerly the Gretchen Swanson Center for Nutrition) designs and builds the most comprehensive surveys, utilizing items from national and state-based datasets.
 Our expertise in this area is very specialized, allowing us to provide valid and reliable measurement tools.
 Survey techniques include cognitive interviewing, psychometric testing, etc.

 iStock-627441920.jpg